Sukhmai/musicmatch/README.md

 ## Usage

-### User Registration and Spotify Connection
+### User Registration and Authentication

+Users have two options for registration:

+#### Manual Artist Selection
+1. Users fill out the registration form and select "Select Artists Manually"
+2. They can search for artists using the search functionality
+3. Selected artists are added to their list (up to 10 artists)
+4. Users can arrange their artists in order of preference
+5. Upon submission, their selections are stored in the database

+#### Spotify Connection
-1. Users visit the website and fill out the registration form
+1. Users fill out the registration form and select "Connect with Spotify"
-2. After submitting, they are redirected to Spotify for authorization
+2. Upon submission, they are redirected to Spotify for authorization
-3. Upon successful authorization, their top artists are retrieved and stored
+3. After authorization, their top artists are automatically retrieved and stored

 ### Matching Process